 The Start Up program offers affordable, fixed interest rates, and you can put as little as 3% down on a conventional loan.
 It also features low or no mortgage insurance options, which helps keep your monthly payments low.

 Start Up is just for first-time homebuyers, which includes individuals who haven’t owned a home in the last three years.
 You’ll also have to fall within Minnesota Housing’s income limits, as well as the credit score requirements for your type of mortgage.

-The Step Up program helps current homeowners (or anyone who has owned a home within the last three years) to either buy a new home or refinance at affordable, fixed rates.
+The Step Up program helps current homeowners (or anyone who has owned a home within the last three years) to either buy a new home or refinance at an affordable rate.